Mutual Fund Fees: How To Know What You Are Paying For

 Other Expenses: not included above to cover items such as fund-related legal fees, custodian expenses and other fees related to administration of the fund.

 It’s important to note that an investment adviser representative of an Registered Investment Advisor (RIA) firm cannot accept 12b-1 and other commission-based fees.
-As a fiduciary (also known as a fee-only advisor), they are compensated from the advice they provide to their clients, not on the investment products they recommend or sell to clients.
+As a fiduciary, they are compensated from the advice they provide to their clients, not on the investment products they recommend or sell to clients.

 How share classes affect the fees you pay: